 By running this race, you stand against acts of violence and in honor of those who no longer are able to stand with us.

-Click here to see the full 2021 race schedule, Marathon Expo details, Covid-19 Policy and more.
+Get all of your race day information including the full 2021 race schedule, Marathon Expo details, and Covid-19 Policy.